 - As a Newbie it’s Best you Select Sectors you Know

 While Still a Rookie, do not walk blindfolded into unknown territory.
 Hoping you understood this metaphor, even if you didn’t – not a problem, we can talk about it here.
 Unknown territory means grounds that you don’t know about, such as sectors you have never heard of before.
+If you purchase a stock you are not familiar with based on its price, that’s speculative investment.
+You have to be critical when choosing stocks to invest in and make sure you do not invest based on speculations.
 When you already know how a sector is working, and what are its pro points and cons, it is easier for you to engage in it and be an expert.
 But again, you can’t invest in a chocolate company just because you like candy.
 You have got to know about the sector, so being an investor in that sector won’t be such a hard task.
 You will know how it works, you will know when to stay invested, and when is the right time to cash your stock.

 - Take a Look at Indices